 The slightly hair-raising trek to the crater of Volcan Villarrica is this Park's main attraction.
 If you don't fancy that, you can trek to volcanoes Quetrupillán or Lanin instead or plod through ancient forests of araucarias, lengas and coigüe, keeping an eye out for cougars, chilla foxes, and Harris's Hawks.

 Nahuel Huapi National Park Argentina

 This is Argentina's biggest and most popular national park.
 Some 7000 square kilometres of lakes, mountains and rainforests as well as two large towns - Villa La Angostura and San Carlos de Bariloche - mean there's plenty to do all year.
 For trekkers, the refugio-to-refugio hike to Cerro Catedral (2,388m) offers some of the best views, while the two-day Paso de Las Nubes Trek through rainforest has some of the best wildlife.
 Or, you could have a go at the Nahuel Huapi Traverse, a challenging three-day trek around some of the Andes' highest peaks.

 Other National Parks

-A Patagonia tour might include Conquillo (Chile), a strange but beautiful landscape of black volcanic earth, monkey puzzle trees and lagunas; Lago Puelo National Park (Argentina) is Patagonia's warmest, with lakeside beaches and campsites to go with the weather, where you can recover from treks through Valdivian rainforest and high Andean Steppe; and Tierra del Fuego National Park (Argentina), which offers solitude and magical scenery at the end of the earth.
+Conquillo (Chile) is a strange but beautiful landscape of black volcanic earth, monkey puzzle trees and lagunas; Lago Puelo National Park (Argentina) is Patagonia's warmest, with lakeside beaches and campsites to go with the weather, where you can recover from treks through Valdivian rainforest and high Andean Steppe; and Tierra del Fuego National Park (Argentina), which offers solitude and magical scenery at the end of the earth.